MABelanger/jslib-html5-camera-photo/README.md

 // get your video element with his corresponding id from the html let videoElement = document.getElementById('videoId');

-// pass it to the constructor. let cameraPhoto = new CameraPhoto(videoElement);
+// pass the video element to the constructor. let cameraPhoto = new CameraPhoto(videoElement);
 ```